Cheesy Chicken and Rice Green Bean Casserole combines two cozy casseroles in one! This cheesy casserole recipe is total comfort food.

 Cheesy Chicken and Rice Green Bean Casserole

-Cheesy Chicken and Rice Green Bean Casserole combines two of your favorite casseroles in one!
-This cozy recipe is the epitome of comfort food.
+Cheesy Chicken and Rice Green Bean Casserole combines two cozy casseroles in one!
+This cheesy casserole recipe is total comfort food.

 Ingredients